zrodevkaan/BDPlugins/Plugins/README.md

 ## Get Mutuals

 Allows you to see blocked/friends in a selected server.
-Plugin in early making.
+Currently prints users to your console, CTRL + Shift + I Plugin in early making.
 Trying to find a good way to implement a UI for it.
 Be patient please ;3

 ## Oneko